wowruni/elvui_edits/README.md

 - Navigate to \<your wow install folder\>\Interface\AddOns\ElvUI\Modules\Bags

-- Create backup of bags.lua (rename to eg. bags.lua.old)
+- Create backup of Bags.lua (rename to eg. Bags.lua.old)

 - Download Bags.lua into this folder.